haydenridd/silvia-pid-board/firmware/README.md

 designed in a way to take a generic `std.Io.Reader` as its input source.
 A fun example of `comptime` usage to cut down on code repetition.

+### `HeaterIndicator`

+Controls the heater indicator LED using PWM.
+Currently it only has three states:
+- Solid on: temperature is far enough away from target such that the boiler is turned on 100%
+- Pulsing on: temperature is within a threshold to where PID is bringing temperature closer to target
+- Solid off: Temperature is within 2C of target

+Note that "solid on" still isn't at 100% duty cycle.
+I experimentally determined a nice value that seemed to match the brightness of the other lamps on the machine.

 ### `irq`

 A special module that isn't "given work" like other modules, because